 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Patients and families face many challenges throughout the childhood cancer experience.
-Most children with cancer adjust well to diagnosis and treatment.
-However, patients and families have a variety of emotional, social, cognitive, behavioral, and physical health needs to consider.
+Most children facing a serious illness adjust well to diagnosis and treatment.
+However, patients and families have a variety of emotional, social, cognitive, behavioral, and physical health needs.
 Psychologists and other mental health providers help people cope with problems and better manage stress and navigate periods of adjustment.

 Psychology and behavioral health resources can help in a variety of ways such as: